mhucka/jquery.fullscreenbg.js/README.md

 1\.
 Download the jquery.imagesload.js plugin and put it in a directory where you put Javascript files in your site.
 The rest of these instructions assume that your Javascript files are located in a subdirectory named "js" in the root directory of your site.
-Also store this file (jquery.fullscreenbg.js) in that same directory.
+Also store the fullscreenbg plugin file ("jquery.fullscreenbg.min.js") in that same directory.

 2\.
 Create a Javascript file that will serve to load other Javascript files for your web pages.
 The rest of these instructions assume that this file